-Confidence may erode slowly, but at some point markets can collapse suddenly.
-Fed officials and their misguided policy is vulnerable now to some trigger event that destroys whatever faith people still have.
+Confidence may erode slowly, but at some point, markets can collapse suddenly.
+Fed officials and their misguided policy are vulnerable now to some trigger event that destroys whatever faith people still have.

 The chickens are coming home to roost.
 For example, last week the city of Chicago lost the battle to curb public employee pensions.
 The Illinois Supreme Court upheld the state’s constitution which protects public pensions from being “diminished or impaired.”
 Now Chicago will struggle to avoid bankruptcy as it must find billions of dollars to shore up its massively underfunded pension obligations.

 Much of the blame for the debacle in Chicago and huge pension shortfalls across the country should be laid at the feet of the Fed and its Zero Interest Rate Policy.
 These retirement funds planned for much higher interest yields than the Fed has permitted in the last several years.

 Now pensions are woefully short of what is needed to meet their obligations and some very hard choices must soon be made.
 Elected officials will need to decide whether to impose major tax hikes to cover the generous benefits that were promised, make big cuts (where allowed), or default.